-In this stage of prophase I, individual chromosomes.
-Each consisting of two sister chromatids.
-Change from the diffuse state they exist in during the cell’s period of growth and gene expression, and condense into visible strands within the nucleus.
+- In this stage of prophase I, individual chromosomes Each consists of two sister chromatids. change from the diffuse state they exist in during the cell’s period of growth and gene expression, and condense into visible strands within the nucleus.

-Each chromosome is attached at both of its ends to the nuclear envelope via a specialized structure called an attachment plate.
+- Each chromosome is attached at both ends to the nuclear envelope via a specialized structure called an attachment plate.

-Zygotene stage begins as soon as an intimate pairing between the two members of each homologous chromosome pair is initiated by the process called Synapsis or zygotene pairing.
+The zygotene stage begins as soon as an intimate pairing between the two members of each homologous chromosome pair is initiated by the process called synapsis or zygotene pairing.

 - Proterminal pairing: The two homologous chromosomes start pairing at the terminals, which gradually progresses towards the centromere.

 - Procentric pairing: The pairing starts art the centromere and proceeds towards the end.